 - Pansies and Viola (White and Burgundy – true red is not available)

 - Primrose and Cyclamen are your best bets in full shade.
 Filtered sun is an excellent place for geraniums.

-- Paper Whites, Poinsettias and Amaryllis are great nursery plants that you can use in pots during the holidays.
-If there is a dip in temperatures to 40° or below, you will want to bring them inside.
+- Paper Whites, Poinsettias and Amaryllis are great nursery plants you can use in holiday pots.
+If temperatures dip to 40° or below, you will want to bring them inside.

 Advice for flower shopping:

-Grab a cart at the nursery and an empty flat or carton and place your selections on the flat and then step back and look at it.
-Look at it hard and long and be sure it sits right with you.
-A 24” pot with one central planting will need approximately fourteen (14) “4” inch” plants.
+Grab a cart at the nursery and an empty flat or carton, place your selections on the flat, and then step back and look at it.
+Look at it hard and long, and be sure it sits right with you.
+A 24″ pot with one central planting will need approximately fourteen (14) “4” inch” plants.
 If you select any gallon plants, they can replace 3-4 smaller ones.
-I urge you to use 4” plants and not six-packs.
+I urge you to use 4″ plants and not six-packs.

-Important: When you go shopping and bring your plants home, water them in well and plant as soon as possible – as in the same day.
+Important: When you go shopping and bring your plants home, water them well and plant them as soon as possible – on the same day.
 If you have to wait until the next morning, place them in the shade to rest until the morning.

 Your existing shrubs or trees can stand alone as holiday décor.
 Heavenly bamboo leaves will turn red.
-Red-tipped Photinia’s new growth is red so if you fertilize it now, you might force it into growth resulting in those showy leaves just in time for the holidays.
+Red-tipped Photinia’s new growth is red, so if you fertilize it now, you might force it into growth, resulting in those showy leaves just in time for the holidays.
 And the succulent shrub, Firesticks, also turns red when temperatures cool off.